AG7GN/networking/hamwan-arden-home-README.md

 		configure
 		delete interfaces ethernet eth2 address 10.1.1.1/24
-		set interfaces ethernet eth2 address 10.27.190.14/28
+		set interfaces ethernet eth2 address <value from Line 2 in your table>
 		set service nat rule 5020 description 'masquerade for AREDN LAN' set service nat rule 5020 outbound-interface eth2 set service nat rule 5020 type masquerade

-1. Next, we'll add a static route in the ER-X so it knows how to reach the 10.x.x.x address subnet used by AREDN.
-Note that we're going to tell the ER-X that it's next hop (next router) to get to the 10.x.x.x address block is the IP address of the AREDN LAN interface.
-In my case, that's `172.27.190.1`.
-Again, __*your next-hop address will be different*__.
+1. Next, we'll add a static route in the ER-X so it knows how to reach the 10.x.x.x address block used by AREDN.
+Note that we're going to tell the ER-X that it's next hop (next router) to get to the 10.x.x.x address block is the IP address of the AREDN LAN interface from your table.

-		set protocols static route 10.0.0.0/8 next-hop 10.27.190.1 description AREDN
+		set protocols static route 10.0.0.0/8 next-hop <value from Line 1 in your table> description AREDN

-1. Finally, we'll tell the ER-X DNS server to send requests for name resolution for names ending in `.local.mesh` to the AREDN router's LAN interface IP address where your local AREDN node's DNS server is listening.
-In my case, that is `10.27.190.1`.
-Again, __*your address will be different*__.
+1. Finally, we'll tell the ER-X DNS server to send requests for name resolution for names ending in `.local.mesh` to the AREDN router's LAN interface IP address (from your table) where your local AREDN node's DNS server is listening.

-		set service dns forwarding options server=/local.mesh/10.27.190.1
+		set service dns forwarding options server=/local.mesh/<value from Line 2 in your table>
 		commit;save

 1. Connect an ethernet cable from ER-X port `eth2` to the AREDN router LAN port.

-1. Open another browser window on your PC and see if you can go to __http://localnode.local.mesh__.
+1. Open another browser window on your PC and see if you can go to __http://localnode.local.mesh__, which is the web interface of your AREDN router.
 If so, it's working!

 #### Policy Routing